wp-plugins/siteorigin-panels/readme.txt

 * Added several website element widgets as well as a framework for extending them.
 * Fixed IE8 issue.
 * Improved embedded video widget.

-= 1.1.6 =
-* Fixed a PHP 5.2 issue that broke certain widgets and the settings page.

-= 1.1.5 =
-* Text content of Page Builder is now saved to post_content to improve compatibility with SEO/search plugins.
-* Added an embedded video widget.

-= 1.1.4 =
-* Various UI improvements.
-* Transition from theme version.

-= 1.1.3 =
-* A fix to the CSS issue effecting WP 3.5.

-= 1.1.2 =
-* Changes to make Page Builder compatible with WordPress 3.6.

-= 1.1.1 =
-* Minor changes in preparation for inclusion on the WordPress plugin directory.

-= 1.1 =
-* Added self hosted video player widget and shortcode.
-* Added page cloning.
-* Added settings to control display.
-* Several bug fixes and improvements.

-= 1.0 =
-* Initial release.